pipedown/node-noise/README.md

 ## Find Clause

 All queries have a find clause followed by an example based query syntax.
+It is a combination of expressions that consist of three parts: The key to query, an operator and the value to match.

 This query will return the `_id` of every document with a `{"foo": "bar",...}`